 If you want to introduce something new

-- Find out how home office is practised in other companies and what experiences are made with it.
-Share experiences honestly in the right place and in the right form.
+- Find out how a home office is practiced in other companies and what experiences are made with it.
+Share experiences honestly in the right place and the right form.
 If necessary, create containers such as weekly retrospectives.

 - Get an idea – literally a visualization – of the communication channels they use and in which you yourself are involved and what cadences there are.
-On this basis, set up your own practice; visualise it; create a simple model.
-In this way you can use the image of how you work – remotely with your employees.
+On this basis, set up your own practice; visualize it; create a simple model.
+In this way, you can use the image of how you work – remotely with your employees.

 Knowledge management and innovation

 - If nobody can ask anyone, it is all the more important to know where knowledge, where information can be obtained and found.
-Internal company platforms such as intranet, database etc. must be used.
+Internal company platforms such as an intranet, database, etc. must be used.
 This is one of the expectations and this is what you have to communicate.